 Will students need to also take online classes? +

 Yes.
 The ROSE initiative program consists of a combination of in-person and online classes.
-Academic advisors in your school will assist you in choosing the appropriate online courses for the fall 2020 semester.
+Academic advisors in your school will assist you in choosing the appropriate online courses for the semester.
 Online coursework will primarily be asynchronous remote learning, but occasionally may require live interactions to better integrate students with other Rutgers classmates around the world.

-Will the in-person courses and coursework be conducted in English or Chinese? +
+Are the in-person courses and coursework be conducted in English or Chinese? +

 Will Rutgers provide academic support to students who choose the ROSE program? +